 “HANA has proved to be very expensive; customers are having to constantly patch HANA.”

 We covered this topic in the article by Forrester and the TCO of HANA.

 “Many of the core functions don’t work as advertised.”

-We covered this in several articles such as How Enlarged are the HANA Implementation Numbers?
+We covered this in several articles, such as How Enlarged is the HANA Implementation Numbers?